HIV/AIDS in Tanzania: HIV prevention program

 Tanzania is implementing use of combination of preventive services to reduce HIV infection through Fourth Health Sector HIV and AIDS Strategic Plan of 2017/22.
 Some of the preventive services employed are Prevention of Mother to Child Transmission (PMCT), Condom Promotion, HIV awareness and Sex Education, Voluntary Medical Male Circumcision (VMMC), Cash transfer scheme such as cash plus where money are given to adolescents from poor families to empower and strengthen resilience and wellbeing.
 Other preventive services include harm reduction by distributing needles for people who inject drugs and use of pre-exposure prophylaxis (PrEP).

 Antiretroviral treatment (ART)

 In 2018, 1.1million (71%) people living with HIV/AIDS received ART among which 82% were women and 57% men, this is estimated to be 20% increase from 2015.
 Within the same year 90% of people diagnosed with HIV infection started ART within seven days.

 High risk groups

-Populations at high risk for HIV infection include sex workers, men who have sex with other men,people who inject drugs, prisoners, people in the transport sector, and the military.
+Populations at high risk for HIV infection include sex workers, homosexual men, people who inject drugs, prisoners, people in the transport sector, and the military.
 80% of new HIV infections are accounted by heterosexual group and women are the most affected.